 When Should I Visit the Vet?

-If your cat hasn't eaten for a long time, your first course of action should be to contact your vet.
+If your cat hasn’t eaten for more than a day or two, your first course of action should be to contact your vet.
 Your vet will be able to determine any underlying problems and the best course of action.

 Additionally, if you’ve given your cat mirtazapine and notice any side effects, you should speak with your vet about what to do.
 Stopping mirtazapine abruptly can cause more side effects, so make sure to check in with your vet right away if your cat is acting differently.